 - 3.1.
-OUSA will cover travel costs on work related travel. - 3.1.1.
+OUSA will cover travel costs on work related travel approved by the Executive. - 3.1.1.
 When traveling, the executive member will travel by the cheapest means of transport where applicable and practical. - 3.1.2.
-OUSA will not cover travel to and from place of regular work.

-4. Accommodation

-4.1.
-OUSA will cover accommodation costs on work related travel to the value of \$100 per person per night.
+OUSA will not cover travel to and from place of regular work. - 3.2.
+OUSA will cover accommodation costs on work related travel to the value of \$100 per person per night. - 3.3.
+OUSA will reimburse the Executive member a maximum of \$40 a day for meals purchased while away on official business. - 3.4.
+Any additional cost incurred as part of business meetings or conferences shall be reimbursed to the Executive member.